 Example classes/projects: Computational Social Science Seminar, Advanced Data Challenge Seminar, research project from the participating departments (DSP), internship

 Further information regarding the DSP and internship can be found here.

-You will complete a colloquium (3 ECTS) and your master’s thesis (24 ECTS, processing time: 4 months).
+You will complete a colloquium (3 ECTS) and your Master’s thesis (24 ECTS, writing time: 4 months).